 This article demonstrates some ways to determine the size of MySQL databases and tables.

-Learn how to repair MySQL databases and tables.
+Learn how to repair MySQL tables and MySQL databases.
 Please note that this article only applies to accounts that have root access to the server.

-The slow query log in MySQL can help you determine which database queries take a long time to run.
+The MySQL slow query log tp help you determine which database queries take a long time to run.

 There are scenarios such as data migration or site development where you may want to rename a MySQL database.
 Although MySQL itself does not provide a way to rename a database in one operation, you can do this using other methods.
 Learn how here.

 Indexes can help improve MySQL database query performance.
 Learn more in this article.

 Port 3306 is open on some Linux distributions after you install MySQL on an unmanaged server.
 This article demonstrates how to restrict access to port 3306, or how to block it altogether.